thegreystone/problematic-microservices/README.md

 # Problematic Microservices
-A micro services application with various commonly encountered problems that can be used to train your profiling and diagnostic chops.
+A micro services application, running on Embedded Tomcat, with various commonly encountered problems that can be used to train your profiling and diagnostic chops.

 # Building
 ```bash